Prosody London Jacinth Jonquil, a niche perfume for women, held by a model in a boutique fragrance store

 Ingredient integrity.
 The best niche houses are increasingly transparent about what they use.
 For those for whom this matters — and the evidence on endocrine disruptors in perfume suggests it should matter to more people — the distinction between synthetic and botanical ingredients is a meaningful one.
 Read our full comparison of natural perfume vs synthetic perfume.

-Best Niche Perfumes for Women in Winter: Rich, Warm, and Opulent Scents
+Best Niche Perfume for Women in Winter: Rich, Warm, and Opulent Scents

 Winter perfumes should evoke warmth, comfort, and luxury.
 Think deep florals, smoky woods, and indulgent gourmand notes that create a cozy, introspective atmosphere during colder months.Best niche perfumes for women in winter: rich, warm, and opulent